SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 ## Payment Menu Back End

-We start by performing a `POST` request towards the `paymentorder` resource with the `consumerProfileRef` we obtained in the checkin process described above.
+We start by performing a `POST` request towards the `paymentorder` resource with the payer information (such as `consumerProfileRef`) we obtained in the checkin process described above.
 Remember to read up on our [URL resource][urls].